chablani/oic/oic-gen3/cookbooks/netsuite/cxsales-netsuite/run-project/run-project.md

     * With Group selected in the Type field, select a product group in the Name field.
 Example: `Fit Cardio`
     * Enter **Quantity**.
     * Enter **Estimated Price**.

+    ```
+    Note: Due to design guardrails of this flow, you must assign only one product group to the opportunity, and you must not add a product item to the opportunity.
+    ```

 7. Click **Save and Close**.